 Native part of emulators is plain cmake project, you can open it in your favorite editor.
-CMake project have following targets:
+Project have following targets:

 sokol- js-dos v7 native version: dosbox + UI based on sokol.
-This version is exactly same as web version.
+This version is exactly the same as the web version.
 You should use this target to contribute in js-dos v7.

-direct- target that used to build web-direct version of js-dos v7.
+direct- target is used to build the web-direct version of js-dos v7.
 You can compile it only with emscripten.

-worker- target that used to build web-worker version of js-dos v7.
+worker- target is used to build the web-worker version of js-dos v7.
 You can compile it only with emscripten.

 dosbox- original version of dosbox (UI based on SDL).
 You can use it to compare behaviour between original dosbox and js-dos v7.

-libzip- shared code that contain implementation of zip.
+libzip- shared codes that contain implementation of zip.

-jsdos- shared code that contain implementation of dosbox.
+jsdos- shared codes that contain implementation of dosbox.

 The idea of new js-dos v7 is that all targets (native and web) have exactly same way to communicate between client (native UI, browser UI) and dosbox.

-For simplicity you can think that server is a dosbox.
+For simplicity you can think that the server is a dosbox.

 only dosbox implementation (look at